 Chapter 5specifiesthe scenarios which are used to assess the performance offered by the Galaxy platform.

-Chapter 6 describes the models involved in validation scenarios are played: viewpoints, views, sizes and organizations.
+Chapter 6 describes the models involved in validation scenarios that are played: viewpoints, views, sizes and organizations.

 Last, Chapter 7is about the tools software tools used for the validation scenarios.